Types

 A reference type is characterised by the heap type it points to.

 Reference types are opaque, meaning that neither their size nor their bit pattern can be observed.
-Values of reference type can be stored in tables.
+Values of reference type can be stored in tables but not in memories.

 Value types classify the individual values that WebAssembly code can compute with and the values that a variable accepts.
 They are either number types, vector types, or reference types.